AdobeDocs/adobe-io-events/src/pages/guides/index.md

 * Adobe I/O Events Digital Signature
 * Adobe I/O Events  `mTLS` support

-Both options are described below, pick just one, implementing both would be a waste of resources.
+Both options are described below.
+Note that you should choose one: using both is unnecessary and would only consume additional resources without added benefit.

 ### Adobe I/O Events Digital Signature